NunoSempere/test/README.md

 ## About
-A repository for tests & diagnostics
+A repository for tests & diagnostics.

+The symbols below are probably arbitrary:

+---

+un caballero de los de lanza en astillero.